OpenMPT/openmpt/README.md

         which will try to guess the compiler based on your operating system.

+     -  emscripten (on Unix-like systems):

+        libopenmpt has been tested and verified to work with emscripten 1.21 or later (earlier versions might or might not work).
+Run:

+            make CONFIG=emscripten

+        Running the test suite on the command line is also supported by using node.js.
+Version 0.10.25 or greater has been tested.
+Earlier versions might or might not work.
+Depending on how your distribution calls the node.js you might have to edit `build/make/Makefile.config.emscripten`.

     The `Makefile` supports some customizations.
 You might want to read the top which should get you some possible make settings, like e.g.
     `make DYNLINK=0` or similar.
 Cross compiling or different compiler would